 Learn all about this lesser-known squash and try out a new recipe!

 The avocado squash is a Korean summer squash.
 You may have noticed that you can keep winter squash for many weeks, but summer squash do not keep the same way.
-We harvest summer squash when it is still immature, and their skins are easy to eat.
-But they will not last in your fridge or pantry for nearly as long.
+We harvest summer squash when it is still immature and their skins are easy to eat.
+But they will not last in the fridge or pantry for nearly as long.

 (makes about 4 miniature tarts)

 For the crust:

 - ½ cup crushed, unsalted almonds (crush to fine crumbs using a food processor, blender, or just a mortar and pestle)

 - 1 stick unsalted butter, cut into small cubes

 - ½ tsp. salt

 - 2 Tbsp. cold water

 - 2 medium-sized avocado squashes, sliced thinly in approx. ⅛″ slices